National Endowment for the Arts

 The Alliance for the Arts in Research Universities (a2ru) generates knowledge, advocacy, and resources that enable universities to integrate arts and design practices, fostering highly adaptive creators and thinkers.

-a2ru maintains a curated list of granting opportunities.
+a2ru maintains a curated list of funding opportunities.

 National Endowment for the Humanities